SuperSwanz/spring-builder-pattern/Readme.md

 ## Running the app

 For running the app,
-- Open application.properties file and set the "Server Config", "H2 Config", "Datasource Config" as per your choice.
+- Open **application.properties** file and set the "Server Config", "H2 Config", "Datasource Config" as per your choice.
 No need to change the "Security Config" as spring security is not implemented.
-- Once, changes are done in application.properties, open "CommonDesignPatternsApplication.Java" file and select run/debug.
+- Once, changes are done in **application.properties**, open "CommonDesignPatternsApplication.Java" file and select run/debug.
 - If app starts successfull, goto **http://localhost:8080/designs**.
 Error json will be served as response.
 - To create user, do <br />
 *POST http://localhost:8080/designs/user/create* <br />